lirantal/express-security-txt/README.md

 ### Adding comments

 Comments can be included in the generated file.
-The `#` at the beggining of each line of a comment is automatically inserted by a package.
+The `#` at the beggining of each line of a comment is automatically inserted by the package.

 Comments at the start and end of a file can be added by using the `_prefixComment` and `_postfixComment` keys, like so: